Clinical examination - arterial ulcers

 Evaluation of the skin temperature is probably the simplest method to detect inadequate arterial circulation.
-It is a test with fairly low specificty though so we have to interpret our findings with care.
+It is a test with relatively low specificity, so we have to interpret our findings with care.
 Use your hands to feel whether the extremities are colder to the touch than expected and feel after differences in temperature between the two lower extremities.
-Note that most patients have quite symmetrical atherosclerosis i both legs so that you may not detect a temperature difference!
+Note that most patients have quite symmetrical atherosclerosis in both legs, so you may not detect a temperature difference!

-Many textbooks advise you to use the back of your hands to feel for a temperature difference as this area of your skin tends to be more temperature sensitive.
-This is not true for everybody - many colleagues say that they rather use the palms of their hands.
+Many textbooks advise you to use the back of your hands to feel a temperature difference as this area of your skin tends to be more temperature-sensitive.
+This is not true for everybody - many colleagues say that they instead use the palms of their hands.
 Some colleagues use both the back of their hands and the palms of their hands for this test.
-Obviously, If you use gloves you will be less likely to detect subtle changes in temperature.
+Obviously, If you use gloves, you will be less likely to detect subtle temperature differences.

-Figure 2 When you evaluate skin temperature use the back of your hands as they usually are more sensitive to temperature differences than your palms.
+Figure 2 When you evaluate skin temperature, use your hands' back as they are usually more sensitive to temperature differences than your palms.

-A more exact method of measuring the skin temperature is using an infrared thermometer.
-Even if you have limited resources available we strongly advise you to try to purchase such a thermometer.
-It can be a very useful tool for your clinic also when examining other types of wounds!
-If you do some searching online you may get hold of such a thermometer for about 30 US dollars.
-This is the same type of thermometer which are sold in most health care related shops for measuring fever.
-However, we have tested a number of these thermometers and the one we found to give us the most consistent results is an infrared thermometer which is actually used to measure surface temperatures for industrial purposes!
+An infrared thermometer is a more exact method of measuring skin temperature.
+Even if you have limited resources available, we strongly advise you to try to purchase such a thermometer.
+It can also be a very useful tool for your clinic when examining other types of wounds!
+If you do some searching online, you may get hold of such a thermometer for about 30 US dollars.
+This is the same type of thermometer sold in most healthcare-related shops for measuring fever.
+However, we have tested a number of these thermometers.
+The one we found to give us the most consistent results is an infrared thermometer used to measure surface temperatures for industrial purposes!

-When measuring the surface of the skin the temperature recorded will not be the same as the body temperature - the skins surface is always some degrees cooler than the core temperature of the body.
+When measuring the skin's surface, the temperature recorded will not be the same as the body temperature - the surface of the skin is always some degrees cooler than the core temperature of the body.
 There is no standard surface temperature for our skin - this will be dependent on many factors.
-When using an infrared thermometer for assessing the blood circulation we are interested in the differences in skin temperature - not the absolute values.
-For example, if we measure 32 degrees on the back of the right foot and 30 degrees on the back of the left foot this could be a signed of decreased circulation in the left lower extremity.
-Again, using a thermometer to assess circulation is by no means an exact method but in a work place with limited resources it may be the most advanced option you have available.
-In the chapters on other wounds ( for example diabetic foot) we will talk more about other areas of woundcare where such a thermometer can be useful.
+When using an infrared thermometer to assess blood circulation, we are interested in the differences in skin temperature - not the absolute values.
+For example, if we measure 32 degrees on the back of the right foot and 30 degrees on the back of the left foot, this could be a sign of decreased circulation in the left lower extremity.
+Again, using a thermometer to assess circulation is by no means an exact method.
+Still, it may be the most advanced option you have available in a workplace with limited resources.
+In the chapters on other wounds ( for example, diabetic foot), we will discuss other areas of wound care where such a thermometer can be helpful.

-Figure 3 Using an infrared digital thermometer can be a useful method to assess skin temperature.
-Note that the surface temperature of the skin on the legs and feet always will be lower than the bodys core temperature.
-There is no standard as to what is a normal surface temperature of the skin on the legs and feet as this is quite individual and depends on many factors including the room temperature and humidity.
-Investing in such a thermometer can also aid in diagnosing other conditions than reduced arterial circulation.
-In the picture above we see the feet of a diabetic patient who had increased surface temperatures in the left foot due to an inflammatory condition called Charcot foot.
+Figure 3 Using an infrared digital thermometer can be valuable in assessing skin temperature.
+Note that the skin's surface temperature on the legs and feet will always be lower than the body's core temperature.
+There is no standard as to the average surface temperature of the skin on the legs and feet as this is quite individual and depends on many factors, including the room temperature and humidity.
+Investing in such a thermometer can also aid in diagnosing conditions other than reduced arterial circulation.
+In the picture above, we see the feet of a diabetic patient who had increased surface temperatures in the left foot due to an inflammatory condition called Charcot's foot.

-Have the patient lying down with the feet at about the level of the heart.
+Have the patient lie down with the feet at about the heart level.
 Use your fingers to press with moderate pressure for at least 5 seconds on the foot ridge or over the nailbed of a toe.
-When you release the pressure you will see a paler mark and you count the seconds until the skin colour has normalized.
+You will see a paler mark when you release the pressure and then count the seconds until the skin color has normalized.
 This usually takes 2-3 seconds in healthy individuals.
-If it takes longer time this can be a sign of impaired arterial circulation.
-Be aware that this is quite a crude test and there are many pitfalls that can mislead you.
-For example patients with generally cold feet can have a positive capillary refill test without the circulation being impaired.
-Edema of various causes, low blood pressure and anemia can also mislead you.
-However, in combination with other tests the result of the capillary refill test can give valuable clues.
-If the capillary refill test is normal, the skin temperatures are unremarkable and you find a normal ankle-brachial-index ( see below) you can conclude with certainty that there is no critical impairment of the arterial circulation.
-Even though the capillary refill test has its limitations we usually perform it since it gives us a rough idea about the circulation status.
+If it takes longer, this can be a sign of impaired arterial circulation.
+Be aware that this is quite a simple test, and many pitfalls can mislead you.
+For example, patients with generally cold feet can have a positive capillary refill test without impaired circulation.
+Edema of various causes, low blood pressure, and anemia can also mislead you.
+However, in combination with other tests, the result of the capillary refill test can give valuable clues.
+If the capillary refill test is normal, the skin temperatures are unremarkable, and you find a normal ankle-brachial index ( see below), you can conclude with certainty that there is no critical impairment of the arterial circulation.
+Even though the capillary refill test has its limitations, we usually perform it since it gives us a rough idea of circulation status.
 It is also a useful test to check for differences between the left and right foot.

-Figure 4 Capillary refill: Here we pressed on the nail bed of the big toe for five seconds.
+Figure 4 Capillary refill: Here, we pressed on the nail bed of the big toe for five seconds.
 Note the pale nailbed in the middle picture when the presure is released.
-Within 3 seconds the nail bed had regained its normal colour (right picture).
+Within 3 seconds, the nail bed had regained its normal color (right image).

 Palpating the pulses of the foot

 You may choose to hop over the capillary refill test.
-It is however essential to palpate the pulses of two easily accessible arteries of the foot.
-Arteria dorsalis pedis runs on the back of the foot parallel to the extensor tendon of the big toe and arteria tibialis posterior runs right behind the medial malleolus.
-As a rule of thumb it is difficult to palpate a pulse in these arteries if the patients systolic blood pressure is below 80mmHg and if you cannot detect a palpable pulse this indicates that the pressure in the artery is lower than this level.
+However, it is essential to palpate the pulses of two easily accessible arteries of the foot.
+Arteria dorsalis pedis runs on the back of the foot parallel to the extensor tendon of the big toe, and arteria tibialis posterior runs right behind the medial malleolus.
+As a rule of thumb, it is difficult to palpate a pulse in these arteries if the patient's systolic blood pressure is below 80mmHg.
+If you cannot detect a palpable pulse, this indicates that the pressure in the artery is lower than this level.

-Even if you have a doppler machine available you should have as habit to always palpate the pulses with your fingers beforehand.
-Not only will this make it easier for you to find the artery when placing the doppler probe but it will give you a clue about what to expect.
-As a rule of thumb- if you can palpate the arterial pulse with your finger the circulation is usually " not too bad".
+Even if you have a doppler machine available, you should have a habit of always palpating the pulses with your fingers beforehand.
+This will make it easier for you to find the artery when placing the Doppler probe, and it will give you a clue about what to expect.
+As a rule of thumb- if you can palpate the arterial pulse with your finger, the circulation is usually " not too bad."

 Figure 5 Landmarks for finding the relevant arteries in the foot.
 Left: Arteria dorsalis pedis ( red dotted line) runs parallel to the extensor tendon of the big toe.
 Right: Arteria tibialis posterior runs approximately a fingers width behind the medial malleolus